 If you are working with an Apple Silicon computer, check that you are working without the Rosetta Mode.
 A right-click on the application displays additions information.
 You will get an improved performance in Silicon Native Mode (with Rosetta Mode NOT active).

 In the following example, we have launched 1 64-bit Vienna Ensemble Pro Server with 10 preserved instances (Strings) on the Master Computer (127.0.0.1, 64-bit, see below).

 "192.168.1.18 (64 bit) Pauls-MBP" is a laptop computer.
 "192.168.1.189 (64 bit) Paul i7"is the networked computer with one preserved instance.

-A<Z lets you order all instances in a Vienna Ensemble Pro Server alphabetically, and the Server Architecture buttons show whether you are connecting to a 32-bit or a 64-bit instance.
+A<Z lets you order all instances in a Vienna Ensemble Pro Server alphabetically, and the Server Architecture buttons show whether you are connecting to an instance.

 Select the Server INSTANCE you would like to connect to, and SERVER will display the IP Address and the name of the selected Instance.

 Click Connect or double-click the instance of your choice.
 The Vienna Ensemble Pro Plug-in will show which computer you are connected to.

 Error Messages upon connection: If you see one of these messages, you’re trying to connect to a Vienna Ensemble Pro Server version that does not match the network version of the Vienna Ensemble Pro plug-in in your DAW.